amidaware/trmm-docs/docs/unsupported_proxies.md

 http | NPM server IP | 81 (NPM web UI port)
 ```

-Then connect in SSH to your TRMM server to modify the nginx config of Mesh:
+Then connect in SSH to your TRMM server to modify the Nginx config of Mesh:

 ```bash
 nano meshcentral/meshcentral-data/config.json